Vegan Chocolate Sheet Cake

 Although white chocolate shavings aren’t totally necessary for this recipe, I used them to top the cake as I like the contrast.

 My go-to white chocolate is The Free From Kitchen because it’s always available near me but I also enjoy Sainsbury’s and Tesco’s Free From white chocolate.
+Check out my vegan chocolate post for more options.

 The recommended size tin for this recipe is 12 x 8 x 3-inch deep.